esmakov/bittorrent-client/README.md

 - Parses bencoding used in .torrent files and tracker responses
 - Supports bencoding structured data for serialization
 - Parses [peer message format](https://wiki.theory.org/BitTorrentSpecification#Messages)
-- Download single or multi-file torrents
+- Downloads single or multi-file torrents
+- Checks existing data on disk and picks up from where you left off

 ### Supported BEPs
 - 3: Basic BitTorrent protocol (in progress)